 A kind of infrastructural one upon which others are built.
+TBD

 Unlike bitcoin, seems to be oriented toward anonymity, which bitcoin is not especially good at apparently.
 I’m not sure that is what I need right now.
 Does it have other useful features?

-Ripple?
-(Distributed?)
-Ledger designed for cross-currency remittances, apparently.
+Ripple is a (distributed?) ledger designed for cross-currency remittances, apparently.
 Once again it seems like this should be good for low-fee international transactions but I cannot seem to make that fly without a bank account in each country.

-I don’t know anything about Stellar and their Lumens these except for their flashy launch.
+I don’t know anything about Stellar and their Lumens except for their flashy launch.
 Something something easy conversion something?